 - Add vinegar, stir and check the flavor.
 Firstly, add more salt if needed.
 If the tomatoes were a bit dull you may want to add a bit of sugar too.

-- Garnish options: cilantro, sour cream/crema, minced onions, fritos, cheese (shredded cheddar/jack/oaxaca, crumbled cotija or feta), frank’s red hot sauce, chopped avocado
+- Garnish with any of the following: cilantro, sour cream/crema, minced onions, fritos, cheese (shredded cheddar/jack/oaxaca, crumbled cotija or feta), frank’s red hot sauce, chopped avocado